top of page

 • The garden is named after Thomas Lokier, a well-loved Oak Bay resident whose home once overlooked this very spot, originally intended for a war memorial.

-• When the memorial placed at Cattle Point instead, the lot was left to overgrow with weeds and neglect.
+• When the memorial was placed at Cattle Point instead, the lot was left to overgrow with weeds and neglect.

 • But rather than let it fall into ruin, Mr. Lokier took it upon himself to transform the space.